New to Country

-"New to Country" is a song by American country music singer Bailey Zimmerman, released on June 28, 2024 as the second promotional single from his debut studio album Different Night Same Rodeo (2025).
+"New to Country" is a song by American country music singer Bailey Zimmerman, released on June 28, 2024, as the second promotional single from his second studio album, Different Night Same Rodeo (2025).
 It was written by Zimmerman himself, the producer Austin Shawn, Heath Warren, Tim Galloway and Jacob Hackworth.

 Background

 Bailey Zimmerman created the song in response to detractors accusing him of not being "country" enough.
 On June 18, 2024, he teased the song on social media with a video that opens with him addressing the viewer:

 Being country is about way more than wearing a cowboy hat on your head or wearing boots on your feet.
 I grew up country as hell and I still ain't changed, so I wrote a song about it for everybody that makes fun of me and tells me I'm not country because I wear Air Force 1s.
 Kiss my ass, this song's called "New To Country".